dafrito/parsegraph/README.md

 At render-time, the scale of each paint group can also be used to determine if or how it is rendered.

-You can hook into the CommitLayoutData's LayoutPainter paint(pg: DirectionNode) callback and render the every node in the paint group into a single render call using their group position.
+You can hook into the CommitLayout's LayoutPainter paint(pg: DirectionNode) callback and render the every node in the paint group into a single render call using their group position.
 Then, at render time, you pass a world matrix to your render call that is the absolute position of that paint group.
 Both the